CyrusChan7/Moonlight-Discord-Bot/README.md

 `%clear` - Remove a specified amount of Discord messages in a channel.

-`%convert`  - Display real-time exchange rates between two real-world currencies.
+`%convert`  - Display real time exchange rates between two real-world currencies.

-`%coronavirus` - Display real-time COVID-19 statistics of a region.
+`%coronavirus` - Display real time COVID-19 statistics of a region.

-`%ctf` - Convert between Celsius and Fahrenheit.
+`%ctf` - Convert from Celsius to Fahrenheit.

 `%dice` - Roll a 6-sided fair die.

 `%filetype` - Display information about extensions attached to the end of files.

-`%ftc` - Convert between Fahrenheit and Celsius.
+`%ftc` - Convert from Fahrenheit to Celsius.

 `%help` - Display an aggregate list of all the commands.